-Although the basic format for the Congress program was established from the very first Congress, various refinements have taken place over the years, according to the wishes of individual Congress organisers and the reactions of participants.
-Principal amongst these was the introduction and inclusion of contributed papers of both intellectual merit and/or practical hands-on farming experience, which was introduced for the New Zealand Congress of 1991.
+Although the basic format for the Congress programme was established from the very first Congress, various refinements have taken place over the years, according to the wishes of individual Congress organisers and the reactions of participants.
+Principal amongst these was the introduction and inclusion of contributed papers of both intellectual merit and / or practical hands-on farming experience, which was introduced for the New Zealand Congress of 1991.
+The option of peer review was added for the 16th Congress in Ireland.
+All papers from 2002 are published on the website.

 Other countries have added their own particular flavour either to the programme content or the "farm" visits.
-Similarly the accompanying person's programme has been subject to variation, as for example in Hungary in 1993, when participants cooked goulash in some of the best Budapest hotels.
+Similarly the accompanying person's programme has been subject to variation, for example in Hungary in 1993, when participants were invited to train and then cook goulash in some of the best Budapest hotels.